Tutorial | Getting started with datasets#

 Lastly, let’s add a pivot table to represent in a different way the distribution of card holders per age across the different reward programs.

-3. From the panel on the left, drag and drop:
+From the panel on the left, drag:

-• cardholder_age in the Rows field.
+cardholder_age to the Rows field.

-• reward_program in the Columns field.
+reward_program to the Columns field.

-• Count of records in the Value field.
+Count of records to the Value field.

 See also